Jackson Pollock: Influence and technique

 Pollock observed Native American sandpainting demonstrations in the 1940s.
 Referring to his style of painting on the floor, Pollock stated, "I feel nearer, more a part of the painting, since this way I can walk round it, work from the four sides and literally be in the painting.
 This is akin to the methods of the Indian sand painters of the West."
 Other influences on his drip technique include the Mexican muralists and Surrealist automatism.
 Pollock denied reliance on "the accident"; he usually had an idea of how he wanted a particular work to appear.
 Pollock's technique combined the movement of his body, over which he had control, the viscous flow of paint, the force of gravity, and the absorption of paint into the canvas.
 It was a mixture of controllable and uncontrollable factors.
 Flinging, dripping, pouring, and spattering, Pollock would move energetically around the canvas, almost as if in a dance, and would not stop until he saw what he wanted to see.

 Austrian artist Wolfgang Paalen's article on totem art of the indigenous people of British Columbia, in which the concept of space in totemist art is considered from an artist's point of view, influenced Pollock as well; Pollock owned a signed and dedicated copy of the Amerindian Number of Paalen's magazine (DYN 4–5, 1943).
 He had also seen Paalen's surrealist paintings in an exhibition in 1940.
 Another strong influence must have been Paalen's surrealist fumage technique, which appealed to painters looking for new ways to depict what was called the "unseen" or the "possible".
-The technique was once demonstrated in Matta's workshop, about which Steven Naifeh reports, "Once, when Matta was demonstrating the Surrealist technique [Paalen's] Fumage, Jackson [Pollock] turned to (Peter) Busa and said in a stage whisper: 'I can do that without the smoke.
+The technique was once demonstrated in Matta's workshop, about which Steven Naifeh and Gregory White Smith report, "Once, when Matta was demonstrating the Surrealist technique [Paalen's] Fumage, Jackson [Pollock] turned to (Peter) Busa and said in a stage whisper: 'I can do that without the smoke.
 Pollock's painter friend Fritz Bultman even stated, "It was Wolfgang Paalen who started it all."